- Infant Thrush - November 11, 2020

 She will also repeat back the sounds Ricky makes in

-.
+response.
 This helps him understand that communicating is

 about taking turns.
 Talking and listening.